Tips when you are looking for work in the cultural sector in Denmark

 At our information center in Malmö you can also meet employment consultants who can offer you guidance on the Danish labour market.

-Apply spontaneously
+Apply proactively

 Tips for your CV